Bill Stepien: Trump's campaign and administration

 In 2019, Stepien, along with Trump, worked to convince New Jersey Democratic congressman Jeff Van Drew to switch to the Republican Party during the first impeachment of Donald Trump.
 In December 2019, Van Drew hired Stepien as an adviser to his 2020 re-election campaign.
 On July 15, 2020, Trump announced Stepien's promotion to campaign manager for Trump's 2020 presidential campaign, replacing Brad Parscale.

-On October 2, 2020, it was reported that Stepien had tested positive for COVID-19.
+On October 2, 2020, Stepien tested positive for COVID-19.

+Stepien was involved in the Stop the Steal effort, including spreading false information about voting machines despite a staff memo finding the allegations were false.

 Post-2020 career

 After the 2020 election, Stepien, along with two former members of the Trump 2020 presidential campaign, Justin Clark and Nick Trainer, formed a political consultancy firm, National Public Affairs.
 As of June 2022, they were managing the campaign of Harriet Hageman, a Republican running against Representative Liz Cheney in 2022.

+In 2024, Stepien was an advisor for Curtis Bashaw's campaign for US Senate.

 January 6 hearings

 On June 13, 2022, Stepien was scheduled to testify in front of the United States House Select Committee on the January 6 Capitol Attack, but said he was unable to appear because his wife was in labor.